ssvasista/HoldURConsts/README.md

 Simple chrome extension to hold handy information.

-* Saves loads of time switching windows
+* Saves loads of time switching between windows to find info
 * Serves as a handy Clipboard